Celebrate Earth Day every day for polar bears by taking our No Idling challenge—and then speak up for idle-free zones in your community.

 - Turn It Off (While waiting for passengers on “in & out” errands, park your car and turn off the engine)

-And don't forget: share photos or videos of your actions in PBI’s My Planet, My Part gallery.
+And don't forget: share photos or videos of your actions on PBI’s Save Our Sea Ice Community Page.

 The Polar Bear Connection

 Transportation accounts for 27% of the greenhouse gas emissions in the U.S. and 70% of the oil used.
 Half of those emissions comes from cars, minivans, and light-duty trucks.
 Of that, a surprising percentage comes from idling engines that provide no transportation benefit.

 How does this apply to polar bears?
 Saving energy produced by carbon-based fuels reduces our carbon emissions and can slow and even reverse global warming, which causes sea ice to melt.
 Polar bears require sea ice for reaching their prey.
 Without sea ice, polar bears can’t survive.

 Did You Know?

 Idling can use a quarter to a half-gallon of fuel per hour, depending on engine size and air conditioner use.
 And for each gallon of gas you burn, 20 pounds of heat-trapping CO2 is released into the atmosphere.

 The No Idling Challenge is part of our SOS!
 (Save Our Sea Ice) campaign, a series of celebrations centered around action on climate change.
 It begins each year on International Polar Bear Day, February 27th, and continues through Polar Bear Week in the fall—although you can take the challenges at any time.